 What is structured data?

 Structured data is the data you add to your website to make it easier for search engines to understand.
-You need a vocabulary to make it work and the one used by the big search engines is called Schema.org.
-Schema.org provides a series of tags and properties to mark up your products, reviews, local business listings, etc in detail.
+You need a so-called vocabulary to make it work and the one used by the big search engines is called Schema.org.
+Schema.org provides a series of tags and properties to mark up your products, reviews, local business listings, job postings, etc in detail.
 The major search engines, Google, Bing, Yandex, and Yahoo, collectively developed this vocabulary to reach a shared language that allows them to gain a better understanding of websites.

-Why do you need Schema.org data?
+Why do you need structured data?

-Marking up your products, reviews, events, and more with structured data in the Schema.org vocabulary makes your site instantly comprehensible by search engines.
+Marking up your products, reviews, events, job postings and more with structured data in the Schema.org vocabulary makes your site instantly comprehensible by search engines.
 This means that they can tell exactly what every part of your site is about.
 Search engines no longer have to guess that a product listing is a product listing, you can now say it is.

-Is Schema.org important for your SEO?
+Is structured data important for SEO?

 To cut a long story short: yes, structured data in the form of Schema.org is important for your SEO.
 Correctly implementing data might not give you better rankings, but it will indirectly make your site a better search result.

-Enhanced listings give searchers an easier way to pick a result from the list of links.
+Enhanced search results give searchers an easier way to pick a result from the list of links.
 If your listing is rich, and your page does what your listing promises, you are a valid result for the customer and that will lead to a lower bounce rate.
 A lower bounce rate tells Google that your site is a well-regarded result that promises and delivers.

-Also, since structured data is just picking up steam, you have a good chance of getting a head start on your competitors.
+Also, since structured data is still picking up steam, you have a good chance of getting a head start on your competitors.
 Just think about it, if you have a barber shop and you markup your 300 five-star reviews, you are way ahead of your competitor who doesn’t mark up his reviews.
 Google picks up this data and shows it directly in the search results.
 If you were looking for a barber shop on Google, who would you pick?
 The one with no reviews or the one with 300 good ones?

 Structured data leads to rich results